allenporter/home-assistant-openid-auth-provider/README.md

 - https://github.com/home-assistant/core/pull/32926 by elupus
 - https://github.com/home-assistant/frontend/pull/14471 by christiaangoossens

-The current status is that it also requires a Home Assistant Frontend PR to support external steps in the login flow which is [in progress](https://github.com/home-assistant/frontend/pull/23204)
+The current plan is to downgrade this component and work on adding the necessary features in Home Assistant to securely support Open AI.
+The main work involved will be to simplify the onboarding experience such as providing the ability to sign in with a link, have passwordless created accounts that can change password on sign in, or support external auth providers like OpenID.
+This will take some time to implement.

 ## Pre-requisites